jcnghm/jcnghm/README.md

 ## What Drives Me

 - **Maintainable code**: I focus on writing code that's readable and well-structured.
-Good architecture and clear documentation make a real difference when working on teams and maintaining systems over time.
+Good architecture and clear documentation make a difference when working on teams and maintaining systems over time.

 - **Complex technical challenges**: I'm drawn to difficult problems, whether it's debugging complicated issues, optimizing performance, or designing scalable systems.
 The process of breaking down complex problems into manageable solutions keeps me engaged.